Technical University of Denmark

 Understanding how developers interact with different software artifacts when performing comprehension tasks has a potential to improve developers’ productivity.
 In this paper, we propose a method to analyze eye-tracking data using process mining to find distinct reading patterns of how developers interacted with the different artifacts.
 To validate our approach, we conducted an exploratory study using eye-tracking involving 11 participants.
 We applied our method to investigate how developers interact with different artifacts during domain and code understanding tasks.
 To contextualize the reading patterns and to better understand the perceived benefits and challenges participants associated with the different artifacts and their choice of reading patterns, we complemented the eye-tracking data with the data obtained from think aloud.
 The study used behavior-driven development, a development practice that is increasingly used in Agile software development contexts, as a setting.
 The study shows that our method can be used to explore developers’ behavior at an aggregated level and identify behavioral patterns at varying levels of granularity.

-Published in Software & Systems Modeling.
+In Software & Systems Modeling.

 Copyright and moral rights for the publications made accessible in the public website are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.

 If you believe that this document breaches copyright please contact us providing details, and we will remove access to the work immediately and investigate your claim.